-Quad Club competitors (regardless of class)
+Quad Club licenced competitors (regardless of class)

-Leisure Numbers:
+Social Numbers:

-X1 - X999 - Leisure competitors
+X1 - X999 - Social CC Mcycle & Enduro licenced competitors

-c) Competition numbers can only be reserved once a 2023 MSA competition licence has been purchased.
+c) Competition numbers can only be reserved once a 2024 MSA competition licence has been purchased.
 Numbers will be allocated on a first come first served basis.
 For further information, please contact Carmen Hill at MSA Head Office (carmen@motorsport.co.za).